 Dr. Alley has worked with the World Water Forum and UNESCO to incorporate understanding of cultural diversity into water management.
 She is now working on water governance in the Ganges-Brahmaputra-Meghna basin and with colleagues and students has produced an interactive website featuring hydropower projects and wastewater management infrastructure.
 This research has been supported by the Center for Forest Sustainability and the College of Liberal Arts at Auburn.
 In 2011, she was awarded the President's Outstanding Collaborative Units award with members of the Center for Forest Sustainability at Auburn.

 Dr. Alley worked with Julian Crandall Hollick, National Public Radio producer, on the "Ganga Radio Series," a series of features and documentaries about the culture and ecology of the river Ganges in India and Bangladesh.
 The series aired on NPR in the fall of 2007.
 See more information on this project.

 For three years, Dr. Alley and M C Mehta, an environmental lawyer from Delhi, directed a project to facilitate professional exchanges between environmental lawyers,scientists and NGOs to solve river pollution problems in India.
 Her web based instructional program on environmental public interest litigation can be read at the Enviro-Litigators.

-Dr. Alley is Past-President of the Anthropology and Environment Section (www.eanth.org) of the American Anthropological Association and is the Associate Editor of Wiley Interdisciplinary Reviews: Water (Wires Water).
+Dr. Alley is Past-President of the Anthropology and Environment Section of the American Anthropological Association and is the Associate Editor of Wiley Interdisciplinary Reviews: Water (Wires Water).